Your data is safe.

 a) Personal data

-The following information will provide you with an overview of what will happen with your personal data when you visit our website.
+The following information provide you with an overview of what will happen with your personal data by visiting our website.
 The term “personal data” comprises all data that can be used to personally identify you.
 For detailed information about the subject matter of data protection, please consult our Data Protection Declaration, which we have included beneath this copy.
-A data subject is considered to be identifiable if, directly or indirectly, in particular by means of assignment to an identifier such as a name, an identification number, location data, an online identifier or to one or more special features, the expression of the physical, physiological, genetic, psychological, economic, cultural or social identity of this natural person can be identified.
+An individual is considered identifiable if he or she can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or one or more particular characteristics that express the physical, physiological, genetic, mental, economic, cultural or social identity of that individual.

 b) data subject